What is Local SEO?

-Reviews are one of Google’s most important ranking factors when considering who gets top billing on its results pages.
+Reviews on Google My Business are one of Google’s most important ranking factors when considering who gets top billing on its results pages.
 (Other factors include your proximity to searchers; inbound link volume and quality; local friendly keywords in your web copy; and use of citations, or outbound links from your site.)

 Click Through Rates Matter and Are Also Affected By Positive Reviews

 Let’s assume for a moment that your business has landed in Google’s local 3-pack for one of your keywords.
 You’ve managed to do this despite having no positive reviews.
 Will potential customers click on your link or come to your store?

 Without positive reviews to increase your star rating, the answer is probably not.
 Why is this a problem?